matrix-org/matrix-spec-proposals/proposals/xxxx-server-capabilities.md

 }
 ```

-##### `m.server.is_able_to_subscribe` state_key: server
+### The `m.server.participation` event, `state_key: ${serverName}`

 This is a capbility that allows the state_key'd server to send `m.server.subscription`, it is sent
-to accept the `m.server.knock`.
-The event can also be used to a server aware of a room's existance,
+to accept the `m.server.knock` EDU.
+The event can also be used to make a server aware of a room's
-so that it can be optionally preload and cache a room before the server's users discover it.
+existance, so that it can be optionally preload and cache a room before the server's users discover it.

-This can be treated like a server invitation if it is sent preemptively, and the server can choose
-to begin the authorization process so that it is ready to join the room when its users do.

 Why ban is not required: maybe because policies can be used to ignore the `knock` EDU?
 We shouldn't call it membership anyhow, because being banned in current DAG implies membership,